UICrail/RSM_Network/README.md

 RSM Network ontology.

-Defines railway infrastructure in a timed relation with topology and with infrasrtructure management.
+Defines railway infrastructure in a timed relation with topology and with infrastructure management.

 The infrastructure management artefacts shall be moved to a specialized module later on.